hudson2-plugins/jobcreator-tool/README.md

 *  downstream (Optional): List of jobs which are downstream from this job (inside hudson job flow). this value is available to the template.
 See "Advanced usage" for when to use
 *  Propertyset (Optional): list of properties defined for this job
-*  Propagation (Optional): how the property propergates to upstream/downstream jobs (See "Advanced usage")
+*  Propagation (Optional): how the property propagates to upstream/downstream jobs (See "Advanced usage")
 *  Merge (Optional): How properties are merged during propagation (See "Advanced usage")

 **Group definition**